UNICORE-EU/airflow-unicore-integration/README.rst

 - ``unicore-test-3.py`` also includes script-operator examples.
 - ``unicore-test-4.py`` has some examples with more arguments.
 - ``unicore-test-bss.py`` shows how bss submission can be done (very simple example).
-- ``unicore-test-credentials.py`` demonstrates that not only the credentials from the airflow connections backend can be used, but they can also be provided in the constructor of the o`perator.
+- ``unicore-test-credentials.py`` demonstrates that not only the credentials from the airflow connections backend can be used, but they can also be provided in the constructor of the operator.
-- ``unicore-test-import-export.py`` gives shprt examples for the imports and exports usage.
+- ``unicore-test-import-export.py`` gives short examples for the imports and exports usage.

 -----------------